AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-folder-level-exp.md

 In addition to the presets configured at the global or enterprise level, a publisher would still have the rights to create more output presets.
 However, those presets are tied to the DITA map for which they are created.
 For more details about creating regular output presets for a DITA map, see *Create, edit, duplicate, or remove an output preset* in the Using Adobe Experience Manager Guides.

-Perform the following steps to configure global or folder-specific output presets:
+Perform the following steps to configure global or folder-specific output presets for Cloud Service and On-premise:

 1. Log into Adobe Experience Manager as an administrator or the user having administrative rights on a folder-specific profile.